SH.22.02

 Methods

-This project incorporates qualitative methodologies across three key stages:
+This project incorporated qualitative methodologies across three key stages:

 Stage one:

-An online national survey of LGBTQ young people aged 14 to 30.
-The survey will address participant demographics, understandings of sexual harassment, nature of behaviour experienced, bystander experiences, responses, impact on employment status, career aspirations, workplace belonging, health/wellbeing, financial security, and knowledge/understanding of workplace rights.
+A national online survey of LGBTQ young people aged 14 to 30.
+The survey addressed participant demographics, understandings of sexual harassment, nature of behaviour experienced, bystander experiences, responses, impact on employment status, career aspirations, workplace belonging, health/wellbeing, financial security, and knowledge/understanding of workplace rights.

 Stage two: